After years of 'hiding,'' Klimt work is a star in Rome show

 A few months ago, prosecutors officially closed their investigation into the theft of “Portrait of a Lady,” with the statute of limitations on the crime having expired and the culprit or culprits never definitively determined.

 ”It’s a true mystery,” Jonathan Papamarenghi, the culture commissioner of Piacenza, said while attending Tuesday’s preview.
-“Where it was all the time, including whether it was inside the walls the whole time” it was missing still has no answer, he told reporters.
+“Where it was all the time, including whether it was inside the walls the whole time” the painting are still unknown, he told reporters.

+The portrait was found, without its frame and wrapped in a black plastic trash bag ,behind the lockless panel door of a compartment hollowed out of the Piacenza gallery’s outer walls.
+During the years the painting was missing, all sorts of theories were launched about who might have snatched it.
+Mediums offered to help locate the work, and fake extortion attempts were reported.

+The Rome exhibition, titled “Klimt.
+The Secession and Italy,” portrays the artist as influencer on Italian painters who were his contemporaries.
+It also explores Italy’s influence on Klimt, as documented in postcards he sent from Venice, Padua and other locations.

+In one drawing, Klimt sketches his mother, Anna Klimt, with one of her gnarled hands on her lap.
+Toward the end of the long path of the exhibition is a cluster of sketches of reclining, semi-naked women, including one in an erotic act.

+The sketches are considered preparatory studies for “The Bride,” which Klimt started in 1917, months before he would suffer a stroke at age 55.
+He died a year later.
+In the exhibit, “The Bride” is the last painting on view.
+It features a blissfully sleeping bride and the sensual visions she presumably is having in her dreams.

-Titled “Klimt.
-The Secession and Italy,” the exhibition runs through March 27, 2022, then moves to Piacenza, where show will be aptly called, “Klimt Found Again.”
+The exhibition runs through March 27, 2022, then moves to Piacenza, where the show starting there on April 5, 2022, will be aptly called, “Klimt Found Again.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.